inkVerb/VIP/Orientation.md

 ```console
 code for terminal
 ```
-  - *This is not a normal convention for code-related websites, but used for this VIP Linux tutorial*
 - Nautilus is the name of the file browser... because we're "under the sea..."
 - Gedit is the text editor we will use, gedit?
 (See what I did there?)
 - An asterisk * in the gedit title indicates that the file has been changed, but not saved